 Find ways to understand how the content you create feels that it is part of their own personal mission.
 Too many organizations take their donors out of the equation, and that just doesn't work.
 Donors want to help!
 When you integrate your mission with theirs, it's easier for them to lend a hand, donate a few bucks, or advocate on behalf of your mission.

 Find ways to get momentum.

 From start-up to big-org, it can be frustrating to find your groove.
-Especially when your passion is ignited!
-Identify quick-wins to build momentum that keeps you on-course.
+Identify quick wins to build momentum that keeps you on course.

 Often, I'll draft a progress map that helps define the coming months/years.
 This is an extension of the first tip about objectives and gives you bite-size goals that help you feel accomplished while you are gettin' sh*t done.

 For real.
 Find the right balance of strategy & boots on the ground.
-Don't be afraid to look yourself in the mirror and call it: If it's feeling clunky or complicated, you might be constructing a skyscraper when you just need that cute tiny home instead.
-Follow your instinct; it's pretty often darn close to what is needed.
+If it's feeling clunky or complicated, you might be constructing a skyscraper when you just need that cute tiny home instead.
+Follow your instinct because usually darn close to what is needed.